Roids-Dev/twprp_wljobchanger/README.md

 # Notes
 - The discord role integration is currently built into the script but it will not work until RedM supports discord like FiveM does.
 However if/when this does happen it will require the `discord_perms` resource to be running on your server as well as the discord bot.
 When the day comes just simply remove the comments on the discord related lines and change where it says `ROLE` and `GUILD` to match your `discord_perms` Config and everything should work fine!

+- The current release (`2.1.0-alpha`) has a `/jobset` command built into it but the feature has not been tested hence the alpha tag on the release so please keep in mind while the feature is there it might not work.